5 ways we can prove Earth is round, not flat

 The first known reference to a round Earth is in ancient Indian religious texts.

 The total lunar eclipse of 8 November 2022 captured by Soumyadeep Mukherjee, Kolkata, India.
-During a lunar eclipse, we can see Earth's shadow is round.
+During a lunar eclipse, we can see the shadow of Earth is circular, which proves Earth is not flat.

 The Rigveda, first composed between 1500 and 1000 BCE, includes the verse 'In the midst of the Universe, the spherical Earth stays'.